cdvetal/TensorGP/README.md

   >**terminal_prob** (default=`0.2`): float, optional
   >
   > Probability of choosing any terminal from the function set.
 All scalars/constants are counted as only one terminal.
+Between 0.0 and 1.0.

   >**scalar_prob** (default=`0.55`): float, optional
   >
   > Probability of generating a scalar/constant while selecting a terminal.
 All the remaining terminals have uniform probabilities to be chosen.
+Between 0.0 and 1.0.

+  >**koza_rule_prob** (default=`0.9`): float, optional
+  >
+  > Determine the probability of choosing function over terminals to perform crossover.
+This is to prevent the scenario where most crossover operations happen between the terminals, which is common when tree in the population are generated using the full method.
+Standard value was proposed by John Koza, hence the name.

+  >**replace_prob** (default=`0.05`): float, optional
+  >
+  > When operators such as point_mutation delete a node, every node in the corresponding subtree will also be replaced with a given probability.
+This parameter is that probability.
+Between 0.0 and 1.0.

+  >**replace_mode** (default=`0.05`): string, optional
+  >
+  > Mode of replacing nodes. "dynamic_arity" mode can replace a function node for any other function while any other string will engage a mode where a function node can only be replaced by functions of the same arity.
+In this last mode, if the arity is bigger, new random terminals are added to the new children while if the new arity is smaller, the remaining children are removed.

   >**uniform_scalar_prob** (default=`0.7`): float, optional
   >
   > Probability that the scalar/constant generated is constant across the shole domain.